 To support the development and make Denmark one of the leading nations in the development and deployment of innovative and effective medicines, the Government will initiate a multi-pronged strategic effort.
 The Government will develop and deploy ATMPs through a strengthened national effort and support public-private partnerships.
-In addition, the Government will investigate whether there may be benefits in introducing alternative pricing models for pharmacy medicines and introduce the possibility of negotiating confidential price agreements for selected pharmacy medicines as part of the reimbursement assessment.
-This initiative will help patients to access reimbursement for more innovative medicines while achieving better health for the money that is spent.
+In addition, the Government will investigate whether there may be benefits in introducing alternative pricing models

+$oldsymbol{\Theta}$ The Government

+will: